nando/MaxibonKataGo/README.md

 When a Karumi engineer goes to the kitchen, they can go in group if needed, and there are just 2 maxibons or less left he has to send a message through the Slack API saying ``"Hi guys, I'm <NAME OF THE DEVELOPER>.
 We need more maxibons!"``.
 And the number of maxibons available will be automatically incremented by 10 :).
 If the number of maxibons left is lower than the number of maxibons the developer tries to get he will get just the number of maxibons available.

+### The Maxiconf Problem (aka The Kataclack!!)

+Karumi & The Cocktail plot in the near future the celebration of the Maxiconf, a conference that emerges from some of their employees fascination with previous Maxibon's kata).

+The conference will have tiny freezer with space for 10 maxibons only.
+Sadly, maxibons above that figure will be slowly melting in the fridge waiting for the next gourmand!!

+A new order asking for more maxibons will be sent as soon as freezer's maxibons drop below 3 maxibons.

+In order to avoid any maxibon melting in the fridge we have a not-so-complicated master plan:

+1.- We'll asign a **MDT** (_Maxibon Delivery Turn_) to each assistant, 2.- Each assistant's _MDT_ number will be placed into her/his _Welcome Pack_,
+3.- Current turn will be projected at some corner of the venue's screen continously throughout the event.

+Will we be able to deliver no melting maxibons?
+Only god knows!! xDDD

 ## Tasks

 Your task as Go Developer is to resolve this problem or test an already implemented software, depending on the path you have choosen before to start.

 * If you want to practice TDD write a little piece of software to implement the already described scenario following the TDD cycle.
 * If you don not want to follow the TDD path create an empty project, add the [rapid][rapid] gem as a dependency and start writing code.
 * If you prefer to just learn how to use [property based testing][property-based-testing] you can use this repository just checkout to the branch ``write-tests``.

 ## Extra tasks: